-Scroll down to win a $200 gift certificate to Pretty in Ink!
+Scroll down to win a FREE brow service!

 With some conversation, numbing cream, and a whole lot of expertise, she turned me into the “after” version of myself I didn’t know I could be.
 Read on to learn about how I ditched my brow burden.

 The first step to my brow makeover was a consultation.
 Mandi and I met to discuss three things—skin type, lifestyle, and expectations—in order to pinpoint which tattooing service was best suited for me.
 Oily skin, a fast metabolism, and exercise can all contribute to rapid fading.
 Lucky for me, I checked all three boxes.
 I also told Mandi that I was in the market for a natural-looking fix to my 90s eyebrows which narrowed my options down to two: machine tattooed brows and microblading.

 BROUGHT TO YOU BY

 Machine brows are done using a fine needle within a hand piece powered by electricity to puncture and deposit pigment.
 Microblading, on the other hand, is a very popular, manual application using a simple blade to place the pigment into the skin.
 Machine brows tend to last a little longer while microblading is more of a superficial application of pigment placed just a little higher in the dermis.

 To be honest, I had never heard of the former and the sounds of it intimidated me a bit.
 But, considering the toll my skin type and lifestyle would take on microblading, Mandi and I both agreed that machine tattooed brows were the best option to meet my eyebrow expectations.